iftikhar69/private-cloud-project-tracker/README.md

 6. **What challenges did you face?**
 ```
 → The biggest challenge was the volume mount overwriting files.
-We solved it by changing the mount point and
+We solved it by changing
-updating the database URI to an absolute path inside the volume.
+the mount point and updating the database URI to an absolute path
+inside the volume.
 ```

 7. **How would you scale this in production?**
 ```
-→ We would use OpenStack Magnum to deploy Kubernetes for orchestration, add persistent storage with Cinder, and
+→ We would use OpenStack Magnum to deploy Kubernetes for orchestration, add persistent storage with Cinder
-implement proper logging/monitoring with Prometheus.
+and implement proper logging/monitoring with Prometheus.
 ```

 8. **How did you test the application?**